Shopping Cart

 Effect: antioxidant, supports wound healing, protects the skin's own collagen, protection against UVB radiation, helps to bind moisture

 Vitamin E is found in the skin itself and is the skin's most important fat-soluble vitamin.
-The INCI name for itamin E is tocopherol .
-Here are 5 reasons why it makes sense to include vitamin E in your skincare routine:
+The INCI name for itamine E is tocopherol .
+Here are 5 reasons why it makes sense to have vitamin E in your skin care routine:

 2. Free radicals also like to attack the skin's own collagen, which keeps the skin firm and taut.
-Vitamin E ensures that this does not happen.
+Vitamin E ensures that this doesn't happen.

-3. Vitamin E also helps the skin retain more moisture.
-It improves the moisture in the horny layer , which strengthens the skin barrier through cell regeneration.
+3. Vitamin E also helps the skin to retain more moisture.
+It improves the moisture of the stratum corneum , which strengthens the skin barrier through cell regeneration.

 4. Vitamin E supports wound healing .

-5. There are many studies showing that vitamin E has good photoprotective properties, meaning it can protect the skin from UVB rays when applied to the skin.
+5. There are many studies showing that vitamin E has good photoprotective properties , meaning it can protect the skin from UVB rays when applied to the skin.
 Tocopherol inhibits the production of sunburn cells and reduces the damage caused by UVB rays.
-Vitamin E can help prevent light-induced skin cancer.
+Vitamin E can help prevent light-related skin cancer.
 However, vitamin E is not a substitute for sunscreen .
 Tocopherol does not have the same effect as sunscreen and is therefore only suitable as a supplement to daily sun protection.

 Get our free sun protection guide for sensitive skin here